molecules/sarray_script/README.md

 # CHANGES

+0.0.11: moved script to bin/ directory so that it will be installed properly
 0.0.10: added link to slurm in README
 0.0.9: no longer has hard coded default partition
 0.0.8: Now testing use of paired files